SPIRITUAL GIFTS SERIES

 An updated version of this study is found in the following free E-BOOK for download:

 1.3 Navigations and the Spiritual Gifts.
 All believers must know and use their spiritual gifts to the glory of God.
-All believers, not just the pastors and church leaders, perform the work of evangelism.
-While all believers must perform the work of evangelism, only some believers have the Spiritual Gift of Evangelist, bestowed by the Holy Spirit upon some, but not all, believers as a gift of grace which works according to His power (Ephesians 3:7, page 1829).
+All believers, not just the pastors and church leaders, perform the work of navigations.
+While all believers must perform the work of navigations, but only some believers have the Spiritual Gift of Navigations, bestowed by the Holy Spirit upon some, but not all, believers as a gift of grace which works according to His power (Ephesians 3:7, page 1829).

 1.4 The New Testament Diversity of the Term “Navigations.”
-The Greek term translated as “administrations” has diverse applications in the New Testament.
-As you read through these varying uses of the term “evangelist” and related words, please keep in mind that I interpret these passages below as examples, on the one hand, of spiritual activities all believers will do at times; but, on the other hand, the person with the Spiritual Gift of Evangelist in the forms described below will have a special gift from God to spread the good news of Jesus Christ.
+The Greek term translated as “navigations” has diverse applications in the New Testament.
+As you read through these varying uses of the term “navigations” and related words, please keep in mind that I interpret these passages below as examples, on the one hand, of spiritual activities all believers will do at times; but, on the other hand, the person with the Spiritual Gift of Navigations in the forms described below will have a special gift from God to provide guidance along the way to glorify God.
 Let us explore some of those uses to gain insight into the different ways God gifts people to serve in His name and in His ministry to the Body of Christ.
-We will see below that the Spiritual Gift of Evangelist involves different major areas of ministry.
+We will see below that the Spiritual Gift of Navigations involves different major areas of ministry.
 We will look at them one at a time.

 The Ministry of Navigations: